Dr Hettie Elgood Scholarship

 Scholarship overview

 They hope that those who study under this scholarship will go on to contribute to the course by lecturing or tutoring in the future, or by promoting the study of Asian art through other platforms.
-This is the sixth year the scholarship has been offered, which has been made possible by further alumni donations.
+This is the seventh year the scholarship has been offered, which has been made possible by further alumni donations.

 The scholarship covers full tuition fees for the in-person pathway of the SOAS-Alphawood Postgraduate Diploma in Asian Art and an allowance to cover living costs during term time.
 The scholarship is open to anyone, anywhere in the world who is not financially able to pursue the course without a full scholarship and stipend.